Managed IT Services in Burnaby for Small and Mid-Size Businesses

 A 35-person Burnaby VFX studio after an IP leak to the public

-Classification-aware DLP deployed on asset vaults, privileged-access management on pre-release frames, endpoint data-loss prevention watching USB and personal-cloud, comprehensive access logging.
+Classification-aware DLP deployed on asset vaults, privileged-access management on pre-release frames, endpoint data-loss prevention watching USB and personal-cloud, complete access logging.
 Rebuilt trust with remaining client base; studio closes new contracts with documented security posture.

 A 15-person SFU-adjacent clean-tech spinout with grant-audit exposure